karmada-io/karmada/docs/keps/cleanup-propagated-resources.md

-In kubefed's propose, the author suggest add a `BestEffort` strategy, reviewers say we need a certain value, so we should not use it too. `Karamada` use the `BestEffort` strategy, currently.
+In kubefed's propose, the author suggest add a `BestEffort` strategy, reviewers say we need a certain value, so we should not use it too. `Karmada` use the `BestEffort` strategy, currently.

 #### Needless Strategy

-Not need cleanup propagated resources when unjoining cluster. `Karamada` should use this strategy as default value,  condsider the business risk.
+Not need cleanup propagated resources when unjoining cluster. `Karmada` should use this strategy as default value,  condsider the business risk.

 #### Required Strategy